kerberos-io/hub/README.md

 ### RabbitMQ (preferred)

 RabbitMQ is the preferred message broker, as it's easy to setup, scale and comes with high availability out of the box.
 RabbitMQ will distribute messages to the different consumer (microservices).
+Instead of self-hosting a RabbitMQ (as shown below), you might also use a RabbitMQ hosted on a cloud provider like (AWS, GCP, Azure, etc).
+We support both AMQP and AMQPS.

 As a best practice let's create another namespace.